Easing the Tattoo Healing Process Using Emu Oil

 A new tattoo is an open wound that takes months to fully heal.
 The final look and feel of your tattoo depends on how well you follow the aftercare steps.

-Whether this is your first foray into body art or you’re a tattoo veteran with a full sleeve, you need to know about the best-kept secret for tattoo healing — emu oil.
+Whether this is your first foray into body art or you’re a tattoo veteran with a full sleeve, you need to know about the best-kept secret for tattoo healing — 100% pure emu oil.

 Why Should You Use Emu Oil to Heal Your Tattoo?